-- Greet and be greeted: - Start recognizing the letters of the Arabic alphabet in different positions within words; - Communicate on a day-to-day level (students will have approximately 25 pages of essential vocabulary with words related to daily expressions, prepositions, numbers, and verbs).
+- Greet and be greeted; - Start recognizing the letters of the Arabic alphabet in different positions within words; - Communicate on a day-to-day level (students will have approximately 50 pages of essential vocabulary with words related to daily expressions, prepositions, numbers, and verbs).

 - Cover Alkitaab 1, Unit 1;

-- Learn how to form nominal sentences, gender in nouns and adjectives, and Alnisba;
+- Learn how to form nominal sentences gender in nouns and adjectives, and Alnisba;

 - Learn to write using the Arabic alphabet;

 - Practice reading and writing;

-- Learn lists of vocabulary and expressions related to health and daily life.
+- Learn lists of vocabulary and expressions used in the rural areas of Jordan.

-- Give directions to taxi drivers in Arabic;
+- · Give directions to taxi drivers in Arabic; - Introduce themselves and others in Arabic; - Begin to understand the accent they will hear in their one-week stay in rural Jordan; - Ask and answer basic questions.

-- Introduce themselves and others in Arabic;
+- Cover Alkitaab 1, Unit 2;

-- Begin to understand the accent they will hear in their one-week stay in the south of Jordan.
+- · Learn how to form short sentences and questions;

-- Cover Alkitaab 1, Unit 2; - Learn how to form short sentences and questions.
+- Take the mid-term.

-- Understand plural forms and subject pronouns; - Use some main verb conjugations, like to want and to have; - Relate verbs to cultural and health contexts: - Talk about their families and friends.
+- Understand plural forms and subject pronouns; - Use some main verb conjugations, like to want and to have; - Relate verbs to cultural contexts; - Talk about their families and friends.

 - Cover Alkitaab 1, Unit 3;

 - Learn alidaafa and possessive pronoun rules;

-- Take the midterm exam.
+- Learn prepositions and adverbs.

-- Form polite requests and conjugate some essential verbs; - Speak in more depth about food, drinks, body parts, and health-related terms.
+- Form polite requests and conjugate some essential verbs; - Speak in more depth about food and drinks.

-- Cover Alkitaab 1, Unit 4; - Learn how to conjugate the present tense and to negate sentences; - Learn Arabic numbers in relation to counting, time, and shopping; - Learn in a café, restaurant, and a grocery shop.
+- Cover Alkitaab 1, Unit 4; - Learn how to conjugate the present tense and to negate sentences; - Learn Arabic numbers, in relation to counting, time, and shopping.